Consumer rights compliance for traders

 Common problem clauses:

 Consumer rights under the CRA 2015 operate alongside sector-specific regulatory requirements.
 If you are a gas engineer, you must be Gas Safe registered.
-Electrical work must comply with Part P of the Building Regulations.
+Electrical work in dwellings must comply with Part P of the Building Regulations.
 Structural work must meet Building Regulations standards.

 A consumer whose property is damaged by non-compliant trade work may have remedies both under the CRA 2015 and under separate regulatory frameworks.
 Carrying appropriate trade liability insurance is strongly recommended.